inn0kenty/pyinstaller-alpine/README.md

 To use a specific key, pass a 16 character string with the `--key {key-string}` parameter.
 A non-standard feature of this Docker image is that you can use `--random-key` to use a random key (see example/Dockerfile).

-If a `requirements.txt` file is found in your source directory, the requirements will automatically be installed with `pip`.
-But if you want cache requirements by docker you can skip installing in pyinstaller script by providing `--skip-req-install` option (see example/Dockerfile).

 If you want a [Reproducible Build](https://pythonhosted.org/PyInstaller/advanced-topics.html#creating-a-reproducible-build) when your source has not changed, you can pass a `PYTHONHASHSEED` env variable